 In the practical part, students explore (investigate) one Place of Hope in the Czech Republic or one Place of Hope in the Netherlands in the form of a case study.
 They observe, analyse documents, interview workers and participants, and are involved in practical activities.
 They frame their practical and research experience with theoretical knowledge of both disciplines - theology and social work.
 To acquire an interdisciplinary and intercultural perspective is one of the learning goals.
 The key research question for students participating in the course is to explore and verbalise how the concrete setting or community visited during the course corresponds to the above-mentioned outline of Places of Hope.
 Additionally, questions of how these Places of Hope emerge and sustain and how they interfere with the broader community or society are also of special importance in the case study.
-This practical exercise is an integral part of clusters I and/or III if students only select these particular clusters.
-The case study is an obligatory part of the overall minor (module), with 15 ECTS allocated to it.
-The case study is not compulsory for Cluster II, which is purely theoretical.
+The case study (3 ECTS) is an obligatory part of the overall minor (module), with 15 ECTS allocated to the complete course.
+The practical part is optional and will be organised by home institutions.
 The course language is English; priority is given to common English textbooks and materials (translations).
 The use of the same study materials in the native (Czech and Dutch) languages is acceptable if they are available.

-Cluster I - Hope from the Perspectives of the Social Sciences

-Hope, resilience, and empowerment from the perspectives of social work and sociology, critical social work

-Poverty and inequity in an affluent society, social capital, networking
+Cluster I - Hope from the Perspectives of the Social Sciences - Topic 1Hope, resilience, and empowerment from the perspectives of social work and sociology, critical social work - Topic 2Poverty and inequity in an affluent society, social capital, networking Teachers Hana Janečková, Eva Křížová, PTF, CU Metsje Krol, Marchien Timmerman, WU

-Teachers

-Hana Janečková, Eva Křížová, PTF, CU

-Metsje Krol, Marchien Timmerman, WU

-Students will be able to apply the concept of hope on both the personal and collective level in their professional work.
+Learning outcomes Students will be able to apply the concept of hope on both the personal and collective level in their professional work.
 In the application of this concept students reinforce the role of resilience and empowerment in practical situations of social work, especially in situations concerning human rights, social (in)justice, advocacy, and poverty.

-Topic 1: Hope, resilience, and empowerment from the perspectives of social work and sociology, critical social work

-Responsible tutor (PTF CU): Hana Janečková Responsible tutors (Windesheim University): Metsje Krol

-" To highlight the connection between hope and human rights, social justice and advocacy

-" To realise that hope is connected with goals, emotions, and pathways to achieve the goals (Snyder 2002), and that hope brings activity to achieve positive change

-- " To present social work as a profession of hope and social change - " To gain the ability to apply the concept of hope on a personal and collective level - " To improve the ability to reflect hope, resilience, and empowerment in practical situations of social work
+Topic 1: Hope, resilience, and empowerment from the perspectives of social work and sociology, critical social work Responsible tutor (PTF CU): Hana Janečková Responsible tutors (Windesheim University): Metsje Krol Aims and objectives " To highlight the connection between hope and human rights, social justice and advocacy " To realise that hope is connected with goals, emotions, and pathways to achieve the goals (Snyder 2002), and that hope brings activity to achieve positive change " To present social work as a profession of hope and social change " To gain the ability to apply the concept of hope on a personal and collective level " To improve the ability to reflect hope, resilience, and empowerment in practical situations of social work